Rahul-Sahani04/MovieReviewSentimentAnalysis/Readme.md

 ### Results

-Visualizations and results of the sentiment analysis are stored in the `images/` directory.
+Visualizations and results of the sentiment analysis are stored in the `results/` directory.
 These include the distribution of predicted sentiments and other relevant visualizations that aid in interpreting the sentiment analysis outcomes.

+### Screenshots

+Before:

 ### How to Use